shovon-rah/shovon-rah/README.md

 Hello!
-I am [Your Name], a passionate researcher with a keen interest in [your field of interest, e.g., particle physics, machine learning, etc.].
-My work focuses on [brief description of your research interests].
-I am driven by curiosity and an unrelenting desire to explore the fundamental questions of the universe through [specific tools or approaches you use, e.g., theoretical modeling, data analysis, etc.].
+I am Shovon Rahman, a theoretical physics graduate of the University of Dhaka and a passionate teacher and researcher.
+I'm interested in high-energy physics, astrophysics, and nonlinear dynamics.
+My work focuses on uncertainty quantification in Lattice QCD and jet tagging using ML algorithms.
+I am driven by curiosity and an ever-deepening desire to explore the mathematical beauty underlying the laws of the universe through theoretical modeling and data analysis.
+I also take an interest in the philosophical implementation of fundamental natural laws.

 ---